deepset-ai/haystack-integrations/integrations/jina.md

 toc: true
 ---

 This integration allows users of Haystack to seamlessly use Jina AI's`jina-embeddings`and [reranking models](https://jina.ai/reranker/) in their pipelines.
+Haystack also integrates the [Jina Reader API](https://jina.ai/reader/).

 [Jina AI](https://jina.ai/embeddings/) is a multimodal AI company, with a vision to revolutionize the way we interpret and interact with information with its prompt and model technologies.

 Jina AI offers several models so people can use and chose whatever fits best to their needs: